exwm/yt_clipper/readme.md

 **R/alt+R:** to toggle between a 90 degree clockwise/counter-clockwise rotation and no rotation.

 - Works only when in fullscreen mode or theater mode.
-- **Note that this does not yet work with drawing and previewing crops.
-Disable rotation when working on crops.**
+- **Note that this does not yet work with drawing and previewing crops and should be disabled when doing so.**
+- **This feature is only for watching or previewing the video, and does not affect webm output.**

 **Q:** Decrease video playback speed by 0.25.
 If the speed falls below 0 it will cycle back to 1.